fabiolune/logic-engine/index.md

 - `Property`: identifies the property against which to execute the evaluation
 - `Operator`: defines the operation to execute on the property
-- `Value`: identifies the value against which compare the result of the operator on the property
+- `Value`: identifies the value against which the result of the operator on the property should be compared
-- `Code`: the error code to be generated when the rules applied on an object fails (returns `false`)
+- `Code`: the error code to be generated when the rules applied on an object fail (returns `false`)

 ## The Operators